Storm Floris

 Step 3

-Pour the apples into a big bowl and microwave them on high for 4 minutes.
+Pour the chopped apples into a big bowl and microwave them on high for 4 minutes.
 Next, mix in the blackberries, sugar, 2 tablespoons of flour and cinnamon (if using), then fill the tart with this mixture.

 Chopped apples and blackberries in a glass mixing bowl with a silver coloured spoon.